-- E / Exceptional: The student's work is remarkable for the grade level.
-This is not the equivalent of an A and should be a relatively infrequent designation. - M / Meritorious: The student's work is well done and meets the expectations for the grade level. - NS / Not Sufficient: The student's work does not meet the expectations for the grade level.
-Students who receive a report card grade of NS (Not Sufficient) in Language Arts or Mathematics, will be required to have a written Student Promotion Plan.
+- E/Exceptional: This work is truly remarkable for the grade level.
+This is not the equivalent of an A and should be a relatively infrequent designation. - M/Meritorious: This work deserves praise for being well done and meeting the expectations for the grade level.
+This ought to be the majority of grades, and in many classes will be given to every student. - NS/Not Sufficient: This student's work does not meet the expectations for the grade level and does not align with the trajectory needed to satisfy the requirements for promotion to the next grade level.
+Students in grades 3-6 who receive a report card grade of NS (Not Sufficient) in Language Arts or Mathematics, will be required to have a written Student Promotion Plan.